ss-d49/b3DS/README.md

 # b3DS
 A 3DS/New 3DS Rom Decryptor and Encrypter

-### If anyone wants to improve on the code, feel free to do so.
+Refactored for python3 and tidied, based on the wonderful efforts of jagiella and the author b1k.
+For reduction of repeated code, decrypt and encrypt functions have been merged into one function which takes a parameter of cmd which can be either 'encrypt' or 'decrypt'.

+## Please feel free to further improve this code.

 ## Prerequisites
-* Python 2.7+
+* Python 3
 * pip
-* pycrypto
+* pycryptodome

 ## Installation
-After you've installed the latest version of Python 2, run `pip install pycrypto` in command prompt.
+run `pip install pycrypto` in command prompt.

 ## Usage
-python b3DSEncrypt.py "File location of rom" eg. C:\Users\User\Downloads\New Super Mario Bros.
+python b3DS.py "File location of rom" eg. C:\Users\User\Downloads\New Super Mario Bros.
 2 (USA).3ds
+I recommend to chmod +x this file, remove the extension, and place it in your path, so it can be used in any directory on your system.

 ## Status
 Supports all known crypto-types:

 * Normal (Key 0x2C)
 * 7.x (Key 0x25)